 Starting in fall 2012, Bossier Parish Community College began offering the Associate of Science in Engineering that articulates to Louisiana Tech University.

-The Division of Technology, Engineering, and Mathematics at BPCC was proud to sign an articulation agreement with the Department of Computer Information Systems at Northwestern State University on August 23, 2011.
-This agreement shows the classes from BPCC that NSU will accept into their Bachelor's degree.
+The Division of Technology, Engineering, and Mathematics at BPCC is proud to have several articulation agreements with Northwestern State University.
+These agreements outline the classes from BPCC that will transfer to the following NSU Bachelor's degree programs: